sergiocollado/potpourri/Notes_on_Linux/Notes_on_performance.md

      - post-processing required
      - can go back and investigate

- ### Tracing vs sampling:
+ ### Tracing vs sampling

  - Sampling: sometimes some events happen to often to count them, so the strategy is to get an snapshot or a call stack every N occurrences of an interesting event.
 For most events implemented in the PMU (Processor Monitoring Unit) using overflow counters and interrupts.
  - Tracing: is for lower frequency events, and it works by getting a message or a call stack at every occurrence of an interesting event.

 When you use tracing you get every occurrence of an event, when you use sampling you only get every N event, but with more sampling you get a better probability acurracy to the full picture.

 ### Some tracing and sampling tools: